eguidotti/torchabc/README.md

         return outputs
 ```

-Fill out the template with the dataloaders, preprocessing and postprocessing steps, the neural network, optimizer, scheduler, loss and evaluation metrics.
+Fill out the template with the dataloaders, preprocessing and postprocessing steps, the neural network, optimizer, scheduler, loss, and evaluation metrics.

 #### `dataloaders`: the dataloaders for training and evaluation

 This method defines and returns a dictionary containing the [`DataLoader`](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) instances for the training, validation, and testing datasets.
-The keys of the dictionary should correspond to the names of the datasets (e.g., 'train', 'val', 'test'), and the values should be their respective `DataLoader` objects.
+The dictionary's keys should correspond to the names of the datasets (e.g., 'train', 'val', 'test'), and the values should be their respective `DataLoader` objects.
 Any transformation of the raw input data for each dataset should be implemented within the `preprocess` method of this class.
 The `preprocess` method should then be passed as the `transform` argument of the [`Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) instances.

 #### `preprocess`: preprocessing

-The way this method processes the data depends on a `flag`.
-When `flag` is empty (the default), the data are assumed to represent the  model's input that is used for inference.
-When `flag` has a specific value, the method may perform different preprocessing steps such as transforming the target or augmenting the input for training.
+This method processes the data differently depending on a `flag`.
+When `flag` is empty (the default), the data are assumed to represent the model's input used for inference.
+When `flag` has a specific value, the method may perform different preprocessing steps, such as transforming the target or augmenting the input for training.

 #### `network`: the neural network